jensmdriller/google-k8s-workshop/modules/09-ingress.md

     $ kubectl apply -f k8s/training/ingress.yaml
     ```

-    Wait until you see IP in the adress field.
-The application will be available as http://35.227.223.114/gceme/
+    Wait until you see IP in the address field.
+The application will be available as http://<ingress-ip>/gceme/
     ```

+1. In the cloud console go to 'Network servcies' -> 'Load balancing' and examine the created load balancer.

 Use static IP
 -------------

-By default ingress uses ephemeral IP which may change during the time.
+By default, ingress uses ephemeral IP which may change during the time.
 To create DNS record and issue SSL certificates one needs static IP.
-In this exercise you will create one and use it with ingress.
+In this exercise, you will create one and use it with ingress.

 1. Create static IP